questianon/sdupdates/README.md

 Euler vs. Euler A: https://github.com/AUTOMATIC1111/stable-diffusion-webui/discussions/2017#discussioncomment-4021588
 * Euler: https://cdn.discordapp.com/attachments/1036718343140409354/1036719238607540296/euler.gif
 * Euler A: https://cdn.discordapp.com/attachments/1036718343140409354/1036719239018590249/euler_a.gif

+According to anon: DPM++ should converge to result much much faster than Euler does.
+It should still converge to the same result though.

 Seed hunting:
 * By nai speedrun asuka imgur anon: